 The leopard population is something that, for the most part, only locals know about.
-This is precisely why Neethi, senior arts and graphic lead at WeWork, was the perfect person to outfit WeWork Raheja Platinum in Mumbai.
+This is precisely why Neethi, former senior arts and graphic lead at WeWork, was the perfect person to outfit WeWork Raheja Platinum in Mumbai.
 Neethi, who’s originally from Delhi but has lived in Mumbai, created a leopard-printed wallpaper in the workspace’s game room.
 The design is definitely an aesthetic delight, but it’s also a great example of WeWork’s arts and graphic team’s mission to design artwork reflective of each workspace location’s local culture.

 Local designs make the space feel personal

 “We try to use wallpaper that tells local stories,” says Neethi.
 “It’s subtle—the wallpaper has a historical reference done in a contemporary way.
 It gives people a touch point and something to talk about.”